-2. Is the YugaByte DB Redis server running?
+2. Is YugaByte DB’s Redis-compatible YEDIS service running?

-If the tserver process is running, make sure the YugaByte Redis server is enabled and listening on the Redis port (default
+If the tserver process is running, make sure the the YEDIS service is enabled and listening on the Redis port (default

 $ lsof -i :6379 COMMAND PID USER FD TYPE DEVICE SIZE/OFF NODE NAME yb-tserve 81590 centos 92u IPv4 0xdeadbeef 0t0 TCP localhost:6379 (LISTEN)